 Interested in creating an employee advocacy program in your organization but don’t know where to start?
 We think you’ll find our employee advocacy templates very helpful.

 Highly engaged employees who pay close care and attention to their work are less likely to make mistakes.
 This is true for employees in every industry.
-Although mistakes are part of life, careless and avoidable mishaps are expense organizations don’t want to incur.
+Although mistakes are part of life, careless and avoidable mishaps are an expense organizations don’t want to incur.

 A disengaged workforce can lead to a 60% increase in errors.
 The cost of the error depends on the persons’ role but could range from creating a faulty product to inputting the wrong financial figures.
 Serious errors can have a damaging impact on the reputation of the company as a whole.